BxCppDev/homebrew-bxtap/README.rst

       4

-This allows to define an  optimal value for the ``HOMEBREW_MAKE_JOBS`` variable that will be used within brew to force the number of parallel jobs during the build of any package; example:
+This allows to define an  optimal value for the ``HOMEBREW_MAKE_JOBS`` variable that will be used within Linuxbrew to force the number of parallel jobs during the build of any package; example:

    .. code:: sh